Trump has frozen five conflicts in the past six months to focus on fighting China.

 Details.
-Trump told the Norwegian minister he wanted the Nobel Peace Prize.
-From the start of his term and throughout his campaign, he emphasised “conflict resolution”, declaring in his inaugural address: “My proudest legacy will be that of a peacemaker and unifier.”
+From the start of his term and throughout his campaign, Trump emphasised “conflict resolution”, declaring in his inaugural address: “My proudest legacy will be that of a peacemaker and unifier.”
+Later Trump told the Norwegian minister he wanted the Nobel Peace Prize.
+However, all the conflicts he dealt with were frozen, and not resolved.

-► Following US-Israeli strikes on Iran’s nuclear sites and commanders, Trump claimed the program was destroyed and imposed a ceasefire, urging both sides, ‘Please don’t violate it!’
+► Following US-Israeli strikes on Iran’s nuclear sites and commanders, Trump claimed the program was destroyed and imposed a fragile ceasefire.

 ► On 28 May, clashes on the Cambodian-Thai border displaced 300,000.
 The Cambodian Prime Minister praised Trump’s ‘decisive’ role in the ceasefire, which Trump announced by declaring both countries had reached ‘CEASEFIRE and PEACE.’